-The University of Illinois at Urbana-Champaign 2019-2020 Academic Catalog is the official listing of courses, programs, and degree requirements for undergraduate and graduate students.
+The University of Illinois Urbana-Champaign Academic Catalog is the official listing of courses, programs, and degree requirements for undergraduate and graduate students.
 Information on courses, curricula, fees, policies, regulations and other matters is subject to change during the period for which the Catalog is in effect.

 The class schedule is available each term in the Course Explorer.
 The class schedule lists those courses that will be offered during specific terms, as well as times and locations.
 Not all courses listed in this Catalog are offered every term.

 The Catalog lists courses of instruction alphabetically by subject and numerically by course number.
 The course number denotes the intended/recommended level of the course:

 Courses numbered 000-099 are for preparatory work that does not count toward a degree but do count for tuition and load.

 Courses numbered 100-199 are intended primarily for freshmen and correspond to entry-level work.
 They may be taken by sophomores, juniors, and seniors.

-Courses numbered 200-299 are intended for lower division students who satisfy the published prerequisite(s), if any.
-Transfer credit from two-year colleges around the state would correspond to 100- and 200-level offerings.
+Courses numbered 200-299 are intended for lower-division students who satisfy the published prerequisite(s), if any.
+Transfer credit from two-year colleges would correspond to 100- and 200-level offerings.

 Courses numbered 300-399 are intended primarily for juniors and seniors who satisfy the published prerequisite(s), if any.
 Transfer work from two-year colleges does not correspond to these numbers.

 Courses numbered 400-499 are intended for upper-division undergraduate students sometimes also for graduate students.

 Courses numbered 500-599 are intended for graduate and professional school students.

 Courses numbered 600-799 are available for certain professional school courses with restricted enrollments.
 These courses apply primarily to law, medicine, and veterinary programs.